MicrosoftDocs/connected-spaces/articles/ase-install.md

    - Secondary DNS

-> [!NOTE]
-> When configuring your network, make sure that Azure Stack Edge Pro and cameras are all on the same subnet.
-At this time, Azure Stack Edge Pro does not support dual-homed networks.

 ### Secure the IP addresses

-You'll need to secure a range of static IP addresses for your edge hardware (cameras and gateway).
+You'll need to secure a range of static IP addresses for your edge hardware.
+Azure Stack Edge Pro requires 4 static IP addresses initially.

-- The IP cameras require a range of 10 IP addresses.
-To enable future camera expansion, we recommend securing additional IP addresses.
-If possible, assign these static IP addresses in sequence to make troubleshooting easier.

-- Azure Stack Edge Pro requires 4 static IP addresses initially.
 If possible, assign these static IP addresses in sequence to make troubleshooting easier.

 ### Check power and ventilation